-BodEquality is an initiative to challenge the view that using only thin models in advertising and branding is a socially responsible stance.
+BodEquality challenges the view that using only thin models in advertising and branding is a socially responsible stance.

 The mission of BodEquality is:

-To highlight the widespread impact this has on wellbeing and health.
+To collate historical and on-going research in the area of body image that questions the widespread impact this has on wellbeing and health.

 To celebrate ALL shapes and sizes in the world around us.

-To campaign to promote body acceptance, equality and respect throughout models across media platforms and visual merchandising.
+To promote body acceptance, equality and respect throughout models across media platforms and visual merchandising.

-To offer widespread education about body image, through school programmes and speaking engagements.
+To offer widespread education about body image, through school programmes, screenings and speaking engagements.

-BodEquality is created by activist Emi Lou Howe, whose life’s path has well prepared her for the job.
+BodEquality was created by Body Image Expert Emi Lou Howe, whose life’s path has well prepared her for the job.
 From being a teenager of the Xennial Generation (the last to grow up without technology – an analogue childhood / digital adulthood), feeling early pressure through images and magazines, gaining a degree in Sociology, working for the biggest-selling young women’s magazine, owning a business in body therapy, surviving cancer through body adaptations and herself appearing in a number of adverts…

 Emi has been published on/in: The Mighty, more! magazine, Huffington Post, Sky, Company, Read-Learn-Write, Malmaison, Elegant Traveller and writes / collates blogs: howedoyoudo.com, calmcraft.com and mummyoneboob.com